Jacobo Árbenz: Daughter's suicide and death

 After the Cuban Revolution of 1959, a representative of the Fidel Castro government asked Árbenz to come to Cuba, to which he readily agreed, sensing an opportunity to live with fewer restrictions on himself.
 He flew to Havana in July 1960, and, caught up in the spirit of the recent revolution, began to participate in public events.
 His presence so close to Guatemala once again increased the negative coverage he received in the Guatemalan press.
 He was offered the leadership of some revolutionary movements in Guatemala but refused, as he was pessimistic about the outcome.

 In 1965 Árbenz was invited to the Communist Congress in Helsinki.
-Soon afterwards, his daughter Arabella committed suicide in Bogotá, an incident that badly affected Árbenz.
-Following her funeral, the Árbenz family remained indefinitely in Mexico City, while Árbenz himself spent some time in France and Switzerland, with the ultimate objective of settling down in Mexico.
+Soon afterwards, his daughter Arabella committed suicide in Bogotá—an incident that badly affected Árbenz.
+Following her funeral, the Árbenz family remained indefinitely in Mexico City; Árbenz himself spent some time in France and Switzerland, with the ultimate objective of settling down in Mexico.

 On one of his visits to Mexico, Árbenz contracted a serious illness, and by the end of 1970 he was very ill.
 He died soon after.
 Historians disagree as to the manner of his death: Roberto García Ferreira stated that he died of a heart attack while taking a bath, while Cindy Forster wrote that he committed suicide.
 On 19 October 1995, Árbenz's remains were repatriated to Guatemala, accompanied by his widow María.
 After his remains were returned to Guatemala, Árbenz was given a military honor as military officers fired cannons in salute as Árbenz's coffin was placed onto a horse-drawn carriage and transported to San Carlos University, where students and university officials paid posthumous homage to the former president.
 The Universidad de San Carlos de Guatemala, which previously held autonomy following the 1944 Guatemala Revolution, awarded Árbenz with a posthumous decoration soon after.
 After departing from the university, the coffin containing Árbenz's remains was then taken to the National Palace, where it would remain until midnight.
 On 20 October 1995, thousands of Guatemalans flocked to the Guatemala City General Cemetery for his burial service.
 During the burial service, then-Guatemala Defense Minister Gen. Marco Antonio González, who received Árbenz's remains after they were returned to the country, stayed in his car after crowds booed and screamed, "Army of assassins get out of the country."